Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 Here are some of my favourite camping quotes and captions.

-Best Time Of Year To Do An Albania Road Trip
+Best Time Of Year To Visit Albania

 You can visit Albania any time of year.
 However, the winters are cold (icy, steep, winding mountain roads = bad), and the summers very hot (and crowded, especially on the coast).